WWE Hall of Famer Jeff Jarrett wants to smash a guitar over your head at the Frederick Keys ballpark

 After his WWF contract expired in 1999, he dropped his Intercontinental title to Chyna on his way out the door in a shrewd business decision to rejoin WCW.
 The move paid off, at least in the short term.
 As “The Chosen One,” Jarrett became the WCW heavyweight champion four times, twice in matches against Diamond Dallas Page (mixing it up with Eric Bischoff and David Arquette), once against Kevin Nash and another time against Ric Flair.

-“Every contract, set of circumstances throughout my career always comes down to two things: obviously the money, that’s what pays the bills, but it’s also about the next stage of your career.
+“Every contract set of circumstances throughout my career always comes down to two things: obviously the money, that’s what pays the bills, but it’s also about the next stage of your career.
 Where do you see yourself growing?”
 Jarrett said.
 “To finally fulfill that goal of (winning) the big gold belt, as they say in WCW, it was definitely a lifelong goal, so I put my mind on that and it became a reality.”

-Sadly, backstage politics and the disastrous AOL-Time Warner merger came to a head at WCW’s “Bash at the Beach 2000” with Jarrett lying down in the ring for an easy victory by Hulk Hogan, who left town with the title belt.
-Then, head writer Vince Russo made an unscripted appearance in the ring to trash Hogan and announce the real title match would happen later that night between Jarrett and Booker T, who pinned Jarrett to become champ.
+Sadly, backstage politics and the disastrous AOL-Time Warner merger came to a head at WCW’s “Bash at the Beach 2000” with Jarrett lying down in the ring for an easy victory by Hulk Hogan, who left town with the belt.
+Head writer Vince Russo made an unscripted appearance in the ring to trash Hogan and announce the real title match would happen later that night between Jarrett and Booker T, who pinned Jarrett to become champ.

 “Like any business, wrestling isn’t immune to it, the politics became so involved,” Jarrett said.
 “Literally, we don’t have enough time to go into that.
 It has been covered from multiple different angles, but the ‘Bash at the Beach’ was a microcosm of how WCW management was run.”